leekarensl/leekarensl.github.io/_posts/2023-05-07-image-search-engine.md

 When applying this in production, we also may want to code up a script that easily adds or removes images from the feature store.
 The products that are available in the clients store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object - and also potentially a way to remove search results coming back if that product was out of stock, or no longer part of the suite of products that were sold.

-Most likely, in production, this would just return a list of filepaths that the client's website could then pull forward as required - the matplotlib code is just for us to see it in action manually!
+Most likely, in production, this would just return a list of filepaths that the client's website could then pull forward as required - the matplotlib code is just for us to see it in action manually.

 This was tested only in one category, we would want to test on a broader array of categories - most likely having a saved network for each to avoid irrelevant predictions.